MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-replay.md

    7  Id: 3f4.3200 Suspend: 4096 Teb: 00000061`79808000 Unfrozen
 ```

-Click on the link next to the third thread (1D78) in the !tt.positions output, to time travel to that position in the trace, A89:0.
+Click on the link next to the third thread (1D78) in the !positions output, to time travel to that position in the trace, A89:0.

 ```
-1:0:001> !ttdext.tt A89:0
+1:0:001> !tt A89:0
 Setting position: A89:0
 ModLoad: 00007ff8`3cd00000 00007ff8`3ce45000   C:\WINDOWS\System32\ole32.dll
 (3f4.1d78): Break instruction exception - code 80000003 (first/second chance not available)